-Gradings will be based on the quality of the poster and on participation during the lectures and the interactive meetings (25% weight), together with an exam at the end of the course (75% weight).
-We offer a re-examination for the written exam, but not for the poster.
-Note that an insufficient score for the written exam – i.e., lower than 5.5 – cannot be compensated by a high score for the presentations and participation.
+Gradings will be based on the quality of the policy paper and on participation during the lectures and the interactive meetings (25% weight), together with an exam at the end of the course (75% weight).
+We offer a re-examination for the written exam, but not for the policy paper and participation.
+A sufficient score for the policy paper and participation remains valid during the current and the next academic year.

-N. Barr (2012), Economics of the Welfare State, fifth edition, Oxford University Press
+N. Barr (2020), Economics of the Welfare State, sixth edition, Oxford University Press

 Register for every course and workgroup via uSis.
 Some courses and workgroups have a limited number of participants, so register on time (before the course starts).
 In uSis you can access your personal schedule and view your results.
 Registration in uSis is possible from four weeks before the start of the course.